INTRODUCTION TO DATA PROTECTION COURSE

 Online – eLearning Course.

-The course is delivered online and at time convenient.
-It takes between 1.5 - 2 hours and includes 10 videos and short quizzes with a final 20 question multiple choice exam.
+The Data protection course is delivered online and at time convenient.
+It takes between 1.5 - 2 hours and includes videos followed by short mini-quizzes with a final 20 question multiple choice exam.
 Some videos are less than 5 minutes and two last around 20 minutes.

 Certificate issued - the exam is externally set and certified by Hand in Hand Professionals Limited.